 Verily the Satan is disappointed at ever being worshipped in this land of yours, but if obedience in anything [short of worship is expected that is]: he will be pleased in matters you may be disposed to think insignificant, so beware of him in the matters of your Deen.

-A reminder of the five mandatory pillars of the Faith (I interpret “worship your Lord” as the first pillar, the Shahadah, the declaration of faith).
+A reminder of the five pillars of the Faith assuming that “worship your Lord” is equivalent of the Shahadah, the declaration of faith.

-Behold! worship your Lord; offer prayers five times a day; observe fast in the month of Ramadan; pay readily the Zakat (the third pillar of Islam, obligatory charity) on your property; and perform pilgrimage to the House of God and obey your rulers and you will be admitted to the Paradise of your Lord.
+Behold! worship your Lord; offer prayers five times a day; observe fast in the month of Ramadan; pay readily the Zakat on your property; and perform pilgrimage to the House of God and obey your rulers and you will be admitted to the Paradise of your Lord.